spicywebau/craft-odds-and-ends/README.md

 A simple widget that lets you assign a template to load from your site templates folder.
 Go nuts.

-## CP Tools

-The “Tools” section, accessible from the main menu, has a few simplified tools in it, much like the tools you can find on the Settings page.
-At present there are three:

-- Clear Tasks - empties the Tasks table, which is useful if you get a stuck Task
-- Clear Caches - clears only the template caches
-- Rebuild Search Indexes - behaves the same as the Settings page one

 ## Config variables